 Briddlesford Lodge Farm (PO33 4RY) is a working dairy farm at Wootton on the Isle of Wight with a herd of award winning pedigree Guernsey cows, which has been farmed by the Griffin family since 1923.

 The farm shop sources the best local produce from over 50 Isle of Wight producers and is a delight for discerning shoppers.
 More>>>

-Chessell Pottery (PO41 0UE) is a small working pottery on the Isle of Wight, where you will find a pottery painting studio, gift barn and award winning café.
+Chessell Pottery (PO41 0UE) is a former working pottery on the Isle of Wight, where you will find a pottery painting studio, gift barn and award winning café.